 Cinematic video quality is increasingly marketed with the latest smartphone cameras.
 This means that consumers are now looking for video mode capabilities with an increasing array of use cases, such as walking, running and cycling.
 To provide the best possible video mode output, optical image stabilisation (OIS) is required to avoid user generated picture blur.

-Module Tilt moves a standalone camera module, with the lens and image sensor fixed in position with respect to each other.
-The result is superior image quality as uniform image stabilisation across the entire image sensor is achieved.
+SMA Module Tilt OIS acts as a gimbal stabilisation system, which moves a standalone camera module, with the lens and image sensor fixed in position with respect to each other.
+The result is superior image quality, as uniform image stabilisation across the entire image sensor is achieved.

 The main challenges with Module Tilt OIS are moving a standalone camera module with image sensor whilst simultaneously connecting it to the handset and maintaining a small footprint and thinness.
 The interconnect must transmit electrical current and data whilst in motion when the camera OIS is in use and must do so reliably over many years of use.
 The actuator needs to be able to control the position of the image sensor very fast and accurately, overcoming all resistive forces from the interconnect.